 One of the biggest mistakes cat parents can make is only feeding dry food.

-The low water content can easily lead to dehydration, bladder stones, and constipation.
+The low water content can easily lead to dehydration, UTI’s, bladder stones, constipation.
 Of course, this depends on your cat—if they drink plenty of water, no need to worry.
 If not, consider feeding your cat wet food occasionally so hydration doesn’t become an issue.
 Or invest in a cat water fountain.

 When switching to wet food, it’s important to be patient.
 Begin by mixing a small amount of canned food with the kibble.
 Place it on top of their regular meal so your cat can sniff it.